fresnel-uv/quadratic_forms-/README.md

-# Diophantine-Pell Triple Generator
+## These programs are implementations of the results provided in the research article available in https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5268380.

+# Diophantine equation solver

-This program computes integer triples \((X, Y, Z)\) that arise from a coupled Diophantine–Pell system:
+This program computes integer triples $((X, Y, Z)\)(a,b,x_i,y_i, u_n, v_n)$ defined in the respective theorems and their associated Pell and quadratic Diophantine equations.

 - **Generalized Diophantine equation**
   \[